Clement2022/Capstone_Project/README.md

 - "As a user l want to be able to **manage and organize** resources for research projects."

-- "As a user l want to be able to perform all the above Info and able search dictionary, books, media all in a single dashboard by making a simple **API Calls**."
+- "As a user l want to be able to perform all the above Info and able to search dictionary, books, media all in a single dashboard by making a simple **API Calls**."

 ### Backend Functionality